nospig/3d-print-monitor/README.md

 ## UserSettings.h

 Contains defines for MD5 password hash if you want to use OTA for future updates.
-The SCREEN_ROTATION define should be set depending on if you screen is pins up or pins down in it's case.
+The SCREEN_ROTATION define should be set depending on if your screen is pins up or pins down in it's case.

 ## OTA updates